 Fleet Maintenance

-Routine fleet maintenance is important; certain fleet fuel cards cover specific maintenance locations or roadside assistance.
-Some fleet fuel card providers allow the fleet manager to establish different purchase restrictions per card — for example, fuel and maintenance transactions or fuel-alone transactions.
+Maintaining regular fleet maintenance is crucial, and specific fleet fuel cards provide coverage for designated maintenance locations and roadside assistance.
+Certain providers of fleet fuel cards offer the flexibility for fleet managers to set different purchase restrictions per card, such as transactions for both fuel and maintenance or fuel-only transactions.

 Convenience Stores